lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 #### MIT-IBM Watson AI Lab users:
-You can use the below command to targetcorrect org, spacee and region `bx login -o MITIBMWatsonAiLab -a api.ng.bluemix.net -r us-south -g MITIBMWatsonAiLab -s dev --apikey <yourapikey>`
+You can use the below command to targetcorrect org, spacee and region `bx login -o MITIBMWatsonAiLab -a api.ng.bluemix.net -g MITIBMWatsonAiLab -s dev --apikey <yourapikey>`

 ### Step 4: Create a Watson ML Service Instance